 - Use distilled water.
 The water that you’re using in your fountain may be rich enough in minerals to support the growth of algae.
 Using mineral-rich water may also lead to the buildup of mineral deposits in the fountain and pump.
 In addition, evaporating water leaves behind a stronger concentration of minerals, which can lead to an algal bloom.
 Use distilled water or chlorinated water to prevent this from happening.
 Also, don’t forget to periodically top up the water and partially replace it every six months.

 - Deep clean the fountain every 1 to 3 months.
 Deep cleaning your fountain is an important step in preventing the growth of algae.
 First, you need to empty the fountain completely, and turn off and place the pump in a bucket of water.
 Next, use mild soap, water and a sponge to remove any buildup inside the fountain.
 Clean the fountain pump of debris and rinse it with a stream of water before returning it to the fountain, along with the other fountain accessories you’ve removed beforehand.
+If your fountain is with a swimming pool you must ensure the cleaning of the pool water.
+But is your pool really that clean?
+To ensure the deep cleaning of your pool you may want to usr a Robotic pool cleaner, it will save you time and effort.

 - Keep the water feature under a shade.
 A generous helping of sunlight also promotes the rapid growth of algae in water.
 If possible, set up your fountain in a shaded area.
 If not, you can place a cover such as an umbrella over the fountain to reduce the level of sunlight that’s available to it.
 As an alternative, you can also use aquatic dye, which can make the water blue.
 Often used in hotel fountains, this reduces the level of sunlight that can penetrate the water, removing a major contributor to algae growth.